ptomato/temporal-slides-in-progress/README.md

 - String format for `monthCode` property
 - e.g. `Temporal.now.plainDate('chinese').monthCode === "M03"`
+  - `"M05L"` for leap months, etc.
 - Shared between Temporal and ICU4X
 - No subsequent changes expected

 ---

-## Expectation around parallel standardizations
+## 🛣️ Expectation around parallel standardizations

 - We have no reason to expect more changes to the ISO string format, the rounding modes, or the month code format
 - Should there be a motivated change in any of these, we expect to come back to committee and ask for the associated change in Temporal